The following Share Incentives practice note provides comprehensive and up to date legal information covering:

 no self-certification process is required and an advance assurance can be obtained from HMRC.
 Please note, options must be notified to HMRC within 92 days of the date of grant

 there is no minimum holding period required to obtain income tax and National Insurance contributions (NICs) benefits (there is however a minimum holding period required in order to benefit from business asset disposal relief BADR (previously referred to as entrepreneurs’ relief))

 EMI options granted at least two years before the shares are sold (this was previously 12 months for disposals made before 6 April 2019) may qualify for BADR.
-The criteria required for shares acquired through the exercise of EMI options to qualify for BADR are significantly
+The criteria required for shares acquired through the exercise of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Multilateral Trading Facilities (MTFs)BREXIT: 11pm (GMT) on 31 December 2020 (‘IP completion day’) marked the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 Following IP completion day, key transitional arrangements come to an end and